GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/installation/installation_methods.md

 ::::{tab-set}
 :::{tab-item} Compile the library and link it
-First, follow the instructions from {ref}`sec:stand-alone-install`.
+First, follow the instructions from {ref}`part:user_manual:chap:installation:sec:stand-alone-install`.
 The library can be found in the `build/lib` directory with the name `libWorldBuilder.a`.
 Link your project with this file.